Overview

 JEE-Main Particulars Details

-Official Notification Release 31 October 2025
+Official Notification Release Tentative October 2026 (Last Week)

-Application Correction Window 1–2 December 2025
+Application Correction Window Tentative December 2026 (2nd Week)

-Application Correction Window Tentative- Early-Mid March 2026
+Application Correction Window Tentative March 2027 (2nd Week)

-Answer Key Release Tentative- April 2026
+Answer Key Release Tentative April 2027 (Last Week)

 Syllabus